-As required by the Office of Graduate Education, the maximum number of years that a graduate student may hold an assistantship is for not more than five years total.
+As required by the Office of Graduate Education, the maximum number of years that a Ph.D. graduate student may hold an assistantship is for not more than five years total.
 This includes time for both the Master's and Ph.D. degree.
 Note that grant-based assistantships contribute to the total number of years of assistantship support allowed.
+A sixth year of funding is possible under extraordinary circumstances.
+Appeals for a sixth year of funding must be submitted by the Department during the spring semester of the fifth year of funding for the Ph.D. to the Associate Dean for Graduate Affairs for approval.